terebentina/mongoose-multi-set/README.md

 The User model will now have the `username` and `age` properties set from req.query.

  - The plugin doesn't let you update the `id` or `_id` properties of the model.
 If you really want to update the id of the model, you can do so manually ;)
- - The `allowed fields` parameter is required to make sure only the desired fields are updated
+ - The `[allowed fields]` parameter is required to make sure only the desired fields are updated.

 ## License